 After Dr. Chong has completed your breast surgery, you will be transferred to a private recovery room, where you are monitored by the nursing staff.
 Most patients will wake up within several minutes after the surgical procedure is completed.
 This means that you’ll have a pleasant sleep experience without the heaviness or nausea of general anesthesia.

-If you have traveled to Newport Beach to work exclusively with Dr. Lavinia Chong to correct your case of symmastia, it may be recommended that you stay nearby while you recover.
+If you have traveled to Newport Beach to work exclusively with Dr. Lavinia Chong to address your case of symmastia, it may be recommended that you stay nearby while you recover.
 You will be seen by Dr. Chong and a member of her staff the day immediately following surgery.
 Please inquire with our Practice Administrator about local recovery facilities, hotel options, and in-room nursing care if you are needing assistance beyond that of friends and family the evening following your surgery.

 What should you do if you suspect you have a case of Symmastia?